PRATYUSH-MISH/Arduino-arcade-Game-/README.md

 # LED arcade-game-
-# made in Arduino uno
+# Made in Arduino uno
 # This project was demonstrated in my college fest
 # Since it is a Arcade Game it help me to earn some money 💵